can3p/cl-journal/README.md

 ## Current way of work

-- setup local git repo for your posts and navigate there
 - fire `cl-journal init` and follow instructions
 - Write posts in the following format:
 - Refer lj users from markup with little effort